LudvigOlsen/mosdepth/README.md

 NOTE: This is a fork with project-specific custom modifications.
-It adds --gc-mode for for counting up a GC tag weight, as made by GCparagon, and --insert-size-mode for counting up the sum of insert sizes instead of the coverage.
+It adds `--gc-mode` for for counting up a GC tag weight, as made by `GCparagon`, and `--insert-size-mode` for counting up the sum of insert sizes instead of the coverage.

 ---